-- DIMMs

-- Video card
+- DIMMs - Video card

 - SCSI card (if present)

 - Modem (if present)

 - AirPort Card (if present)

+- Bluetooth (if present)

 - Heatsink

 - Processor

-• Processor stiffener
+- Processor stiffener

 Note: The replacement logic board does not include the heatsink, processor, processor stiffener, memory DIMMs, modem, Airport Card, or PCI/AGP cards.
 You must transfer these modules from the original board to the new one.